fl101/awardfares-blog/_posts/2023-10-18-prices-and-mixed-cabins.md

 With our [premium features on Gold and Diamond](https://awardfares.com/pricing), you can get access to premium features such unlimited daily searches, alerts, seat maps, flight schedules, and more!

 You can [try AwardFares for free](https://awardfares.com/).
-We are rolling out new features and improvements regularly, so [sign up to our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro tips.
+We are rolling out new features and improvements regularly, so [sign up to our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro-tips.

 ## Read more